Shaan-Duggal/streamlit_osha/README.md

-# Construction Analyzer

-The Construction Analyzer app leverages the power of Streamlit and advanced machine learning to enhance workplace safety at construction sites.
-Users can upload images of construction sites, and the app employs a large language model (LLM) to analyze and compare these images against OSHA (Occupational Safety and Health Administration) guidelines.
-The app highlights potential safety concerns, providing an invaluable tool for construction managers and safety officers.

-## Problem

-Construction sites are inherently risky, with numerous potential hazards that can lead to injuries or fatalities.
-Regular safety inspections are crucial but can be time-consuming and subject to human error.
-The complexity and dynamic nature of construction sites often require frequent reassessment to maintain safety standards.

-## Current Solutions

-Traditional methods involve manual inspections and audits conducted by safety officers.
-While effective, these inspections are slow and labor-intensive.
-Additionally, they rely heavily on the expertise and attention to detail of the inspector, which can vary significantly.

-## Our Solution

-The Construction Analyzer app transforms this process by using machine learning to automate the visual inspection of construction sites.
-By uploading site images to our app, users can quickly identify areas that may not comply with OSHA standards.
-Here’s how our app stands out:

-- **Speed**: The app provides immediate feedback, significantly faster than manual inspections.
-- **Consistency**: Machine learning models ensure that every image is analyzed with consistent criteria.
-- **Accessibility**: Easy to use from any device with an internet connection, making it ideal for on-site checks.
-- **Documentation**: Generates reports that can be used for compliance and training purposes.

-## Features
+## Introducing the Construction Safety Assistant

+Our new web application, which is powered by Streamlit, machine learning, and artificial intelligence is here to help keep construction sites safer.
+With the OSHA Workplace Safety Analysis, anyone from construction managers to safety officers to employees can upload photos of their sites.
+The web application uses a large language model (LLM) to check these photos against OSHA guidelines and highlights any safety red flags.

+### The Need for Safety

+Construction sites are busy and risky places.
+Accidents will happen, and they may be serious.
+While regular checks are crucial, they can also be a lot of work and sometimes mistakes are not found.
+Since construction sites are always changing, it's important to keep safety checks up to date.

+### The Old Way

+Usually, safety inspections are done the old way, with safety officers walking around, and checking things out.
+It works, but it's slow and depends a lot on the person doing the checking.
+Everyone has off days, and some things might get overlooked.

+### Our Smarter Approach

+Our web application, the Construction Safety Assistant, uses a new approach.
+Here’s how it makes things better:

+- **Faster Feedback:** Get safety feedback instantly, no waiting around.
+- **Always Accurate:** Our tech checks everything the same way every time, so nothing gets missed.
+- **Super Simple to Use:** Whether you’re on a tablet or a phone, our web application works wherever you are, right at the construction site.
+- **Helpful Reports:** Not only does it point out problems, but it also helps you keep track of reports that are easy to use for training and compliance.

+### What Our Web Application Does

-- **Image Upload**: Securely upload images of your construction site directly through the app.
+- **Easy Uploads:** Snap a photo, upload it directly through the web application, and you're set.
-- **Automated Analysis**: The app uses a state-of-the-art LLM to analyze uploaded images against a comprehensive list of OSHA guidelines.
-- **Highlighting Concerns**: Areas of potential safety violations are highlighted on the images, providing visual cues for easier understanding.
+- **Smart Scans:** The web application scans your photos against comprehensive OSHA guidelines and points out any issues.
+- **Visual Highlights:** See exactly where the problems are with visual marks directly on your photos.
-- **Report Generation**: Generate detailed reports outlining identified issues, complete with images and suggestions for remediation.
+- **Detailed Reports:** Generate reports that outline everything, complete with photos and suggestions for fixing any issues.

+This tool is all about making safety checks easier, faster, and more reliable.
+Say goodbye to piles of paperwork and hello to more peace of our mind on the job site!